sweirich/challenge/debruijn/overview.md

   If you'd like to go deeper, there are several additional examples of operations that use the [PolyTyped](src/PolyTyped.hs) System F representation developed in Part IV.

-  - [TypeCheck](src/TypeCheck.hs): A type checker that translates the untyped AST to the typed AST (or fails if the term does not type check).
+  - [TypeCheck](src/TypeCheck.hs): A type checker that translates the weakly-typed AST to the strongly-typed AST (or fails if the term does not type check).
-  - [CPS](src/Cps.hs): CPS-conversion algorithm for the strongly-typed System F. The type indices show that this transformation is type preserving.
+  - [CPS](src/Cps.hs): CPS-conversion algorithm for the strongly-typed System F. The type indices show that this transformation is type-preserving.
   - [SubstScoped](src/SubstScoped.hs) and [SimpleScoped](src/SimpleScoped): Just keep track of scopes, not types

 - [Bibliography](bibliography.md): Sources and related work.
 This tutorial is